 Class begins in the sanctuary at 10:00am, and participants leave for their classroom after the Message for All Ages.
 Class meets in room 5 and is led by a teaching team of congregational members.

 Youth Group (Grades 8-12) – Youth grow deeper in Unitarian Universalism, learn about social justice issues, work on community service projects, participate in youth cons, plan the annual youth-led worship service, and have a ton of fun together!

 Youth group begins in the sanctuary at 10:00am, and members leave for their classroom after the Message for All Ages.
 Youth group meets in the youth room downstairs and is led by an advising team of congregational members.

-Contact the Education Coordinator for the schedule and a registration form or to ask any questions.
+Contact the Director of Religious Education for the schedule and a registration form or to ask any questions.